observatorium/observatorium/docs/usage/getting-started.md

 #### Deploying Observatorium

-We will deploy the Observatorium using Kubernetes manifests generated from jsonnet.
+We will deploy the Observatorium using Kubernetes manifests generated from Jsonnet.
 If the IP of `docker0` interface was different then the default in the above steps, you will need to update the `tenant.issuerURL` with correct IP address and run `make generate` to recreate the manifests.

 Let's deploy `minio` first, as Thanos and Loki have a dependency on it.